Bradley's mother, Pam, was his principal at Broken Arrow High School in Broken Arrow, Oklahoma. It kept Archie close to his books, for sure.

-And the D-backs named Bradley the organization's 2013 Minor League Pitcher of the Year.
+In 2013, the D-backs named Bradley the organization's Minor League Pitcher of the Year.
 He ranked third in the minor league ERA race (1.84) and fifth with 162 strikeouts.

 "It was very challenging and fun.
 It was very exciting, too," Bradley said.
 "I've watched those guys for a couple of years now, and to finally be on the mound looking at them in a game and to get them out, that was very exciting and fun, too.
 "You look out there and there are Gold Glovers, Tulo, Cuddyer ...
 I didn't really study them for this start.
 It was a spring start.
 I don't know them that well.
 But at some point, I'm going to face them again, whether it's this year, next year or whenever it is."

-- MLB Debut: Bradley made his Major League debut on April 11, 2015, and he did not disappoint.
-Bradley, the seventh overall pick of the 2011 draft, out-pitched reigning Best Pitcher on the Planet Clayton Kershaw to lift the Diamondbacks to a 6-0 win over the Dodgers, improving Arizona’s early record to 3-2.
+- April 11, 2015 (MLB debut): Bradley, the seventh overall pick of the 2011 draft, out-pitched reigning Best Pitcher on the Planet Clayton Kershaw to lift the Diamondbacks to a 6-0 win over the Dodgers.

 Bradley, 22, was nothing short of phenomenal.
 He threw 112 pitchers over six innings, allowing a single hit while striking out six.
 As that pitch count may indicate, Bradley did struggle at times with his command, walking four batters.
 According to ESPN, Bradley became the fifth pitcher since 2003 to make his debut against a former Cy Young winner.
 Somewhat surprisingly, he was also the fourth pitcher to win such a start.